deelliot/Snake/README.md

 ./build/bin/snake
 ```

 Now, you're ready to enjoy the Snake Game!
-If you encounter any issues or have feedback, feel free to reach out to the developers.
+If you encounter any issues or have feedback, feel free to reach out.